Genetalks/gtz/README.md

 ## What is GTX.Zip？<span id="intro"></span>

-GTX.Zip is a professional fastq/bam compressor and also can be used as a universal data compression software, developed by GTXLab of Genetalks Inc. GTX.Zip can rapidly compress any DNA sequencing files and directories with very high compression rate, and generate a single compressed data files, thus facilitating the data storage, distribution and transmission.
+GTX.Zip(GTZ for short) is a professional fastq/bam compressor and also can be used as a universal data compression software, developed by GTXLab of Genetalks Inc. GTX.Zip can rapidly compress any DNA sequencing files and directories with very high compression rate, and generate a single compressed data files, thus facilitating the data storage, distribution and transmission.
 Different from other compression tools, GTX.Zip system focuses on **high compression rate, high speed, and convenient data extraction**.
 - **[GTX.Zip Professional](#install)** is a stand-alone version which supports local compression service.
 GTX.Zip Professional runs by command lines for compression and decompression of local genomic data.If you want get other GTX.Zip product, come [here](#product).
 - **[GTZ Ecology Softwares](#ecology)** .
 GTX.Zip provides gtz version of sequencing analysis tools, include [bwa-gtz](#bwa), etc.